GeoDuqueza1939/SDOStoTomasCity/WorkLog.md

 * [ ] Provide a field/checkbox for withdrawn applications
 * [ ] Test MPaSIS for production fitness
 * [ ] Add Honor Graduate to eligibilities

+The TableEx class proved to be composed of a big chunk of code.
+It took me quite a while, but I eventually finished it today.
+I, then, began work on the TextboxEx class, which could prove to be the ControlEx-derived class that will have much use.

 ## 5/31/2023
 TO DO: